Associate Professors: Kremer (Chair), Kuhns

 - Courses required for 128 Hour Accounting: 18.5

 - Math requirement: Math 123

 - Capstone requirement: pass a Standardized Accounting achievement examination and pass a Business outcomes assessment examination

 The purpose of the accounting major is to help prepare the student for a career within the accounting profession.
 In order to satisfy the needs of an extremely diverse profession, the major in accounting consists of two separate tracks.
-Track I is a 150 semester hour program designed to meet the 150 hour requirement of the American Institute of Certified Public Accounts for those students whose goal is to become a member of the AICPA in Pennsylvania or any other state.
-Track II is a 128 semester hour program designed for students who are not interested in pursuing the CPA exam without further study.
+Track I is a 150 credit program designed to meet the model recommended by the American Institute of Certified Public Accounts and required by the Pennsylvania State Board of Accountancy for those students interested in pursuing a career as a CPA.
+Track II is a 128 credit program designed for students who are interested in various other career opportunities in accounting, such as industry and government.

 The Department of Accounting is a member of the Institute for Management Studies.
 For more information, please see the Institute for Management Studies listing.

 ACCT 110, 223, 225, 235, 236, 320, 344, 345, 436, 440, 441, 443; BUS 228, 238, 244; ECON 110 and 111; MATH 123.

 ACCT 442, 447, and one course from ACCT 438, 439, or 470-479; BUS 441; and one course from SOC or PSY.

 One course from ACCT 438, 439, 470-479; or BUS 441.